The 20 Best Familial Adenomatous Polyposis Doctors Near Me in Baltimore, MD

 English, Igbo, Spanish

 Dr. Onwueme graduated with Distinction from Yale University with dual BSc/MSc degrees in chemistry and received MD and PhD degrees from Weill Cornell Medical College.
 He completed his Internal Medicine residency at Brigham and Women’s Hospital (Clinical Fellow Harvard Medical School) and his Gastroenterology fellowship at Johns Hopkins University School of Medicine.
 He is currently the Director of clinical trials at Woodholme Gastroenterology and has an ardent interest in the role of microbial metabolites in gut diseases.
 Dr. Onwueme prizes commitment to quality and compassionate patient care to which he devotes his practice.
 He has expert knowledge in gut microbiology and a special interest in diarrheal diseases, disordered gut motility, autoimmune and inflammatory bowel disease.
 Dr. Onwueme is rated as an Advanced provider by MediFind in the treatment of Familial Adenomatous Polyposis.
-His top areas of expertise are Gastric Dysmotility, Diverticular Disease, Diarrhea, Endoscopy, and Gastrectomy.
+He is also highly rated in 43 other conditions, according to our data.
+His clinical expertise encompasses Gastric Dysmotility, Diverticular Disease, Diarrhea, Endoscopy, and Gastrectomy.
+Dr. Onwueme is board certified in American Board Of Internal Medicine.

 Advanced in Familial Adenomatous Polyposis